marko-knoebl/slides/src/sections/python-intermediate/31-if-en.md

 if products: ...
 ```

+These types are converted to boolean values before being used as criteria for the if condition.

 ## Conditions

 Any value may be used as a condition in Python.
 Most values will be "truthy".

-Only these values are considered "falsy":
+Only these values are considered "falsy" - calling `bool(...)` will return `False`:

 - `False`
 - `0`, `0.0`